 The kohaku variety of koi is a white body with red pigmentation.
 There are many patterns within the kohaku variety that contribute to their worth.
-For most classic kohaku koi, the red or "hi" pigment must be deeply saturated and conform to the scale edges, creating a sharp contrast in white and red.
-It is best if all the red pigment is joined in bands across the body without random scattering of pigment.
+For classic kohaku koi, the red or "hi" pigment must be deeply saturated and conform to the scale edges, creating a sharp contrast in white and red areas.
+It is best if all the red pigment is joined in bands or large spots across the body without random scattering of pigment.

 A bekko koi can be many different body colors with black marks along their backs.
 A Shiro Bekko has a white body, a Ki Bekko has a yellow body, and an Aka Bekko has a red body.

 This collection of koi varieties is divided further still.
-This group contains the Karasugoi (all black), Goshiki (a mix of all five colors - white, red, black, blue, and dark blue), Chagoi (brown), Benigoi (all red), and many others.
+This group contains the Shiro Muji (pure white), Karasugoi (all black), Goshiki (a mix of all five colors—white, red, black, blue, and dark blue), Chagoi (brown), Benigoi (all red), Kigoi (all yellow) and many others.

 The most important aspect of keeping fish in outdoor ponds is that they are subject to the elements and outdoor temperatures.
-You can try to heat your pond, but if your heating ever fails, warmer fish species will get sick very quickly.
-It is not recommended to keep tropical fish, including plecostomuses, in outdoor ponds.
+You can try to heat your pond, but if your heater ever fails, warmer fish species will get sick very quickly.
+It is not recommended to keep tropical fish, including the plecostomus, in outdoor ponds in cold weather.

 Before filling your pond to the brim, keep in mind that you will require at least 250 gallons of water per koi.
 Sure they may not need this when they are small, but when they grow up, they sure will need the extra space.
 Pregnancy, breeding female koi should have 500 gallons each in order to have enough energy to rear their egg masses.
 Koi are communal fish, so at least 3 koi per pond are preferred.

 A newer addition to the fish hobby, the High-Fin Shark (Myxocyprinus asiaticus) do well in outdoor ponds.
 Another carp cousin, these fish are more herbivorous, so they may help cut back on some of the algae in your pond, but they certainly prefer koi pellets.
-These fish can also grow very large and their dark color makes them harder to see.
+These fish can also grow very large and their dark color makes them harder to see in the pond.

 The biggest consideration in building and maintaining a koi pond is having enough room for all your fish.
-Although they start very small, most koi can grow up to 24" long in a few, short years.
+Although they start very small, most koi can grow over 24" long in a few, short years.
 Many owners make the mistake of overstocking their pond when their fish are small and then have to get rid of fish when they outgrow their surroundings.
-Koi should never been kept in a tank unless the tank is at least 500 gallons or more.
+Koi should never be kept in a tank unless the tank is at least 500 gallons or more.

 It is critical that all koi ponds have at least 250 gallons per fish.
 This may sound ridiculous when your fish is only a few inches, but they will need it when they grow up!
 More water will always make maintenance easier and keep your fish healthier.

 Koi ponds can vary widely in temperature.
-Koi can tolerate a very wide range of temperatures, but are easily stressed when temperatures swing very quickly.
-Insulating the sides of your pond, digging your pond to a depth of 24" or more and providing shade cover will protect your fish from sudden temperature fluctuations.
+Koi can tolerate a wide range of temperatures, but are easily stressed when temperatures swing very quickly.
+Insulating the sides of your pond, digging your pond to a depth of 24"-48” or more, and providing shade cover will protect your fish from sudden temperature fluctuations.

 Since koi ponds are typically kept outside and host very large fish, your filtration system must be well planned and correctly installed.
-There are three different types of filtration common on koi ponds.
+There are three different types of filtration common on koi ponds: mechanical, chemical, and biological.